Reshzera/JoKenPo-FrontEnd/README.md

 # JoKenPo Game Interface

 Welcome to the JoKenPo Game Interface repository.
 This React application, crafted with TypeScript and built with Vite, integrates with the Ethereum blockchain to provide a decentralized gaming experience.
-Our implementation utilizes cutting-edge web technologies like Three.js for 3D graphics, Viem for enhanced 3D visualization, and Wagmi hooks for a seamless Web3 integration.
+Our implementation utilizes cutting-edge web technologies like Three.js for 3D graphics, Viem and Wagmi hooks for a seamless Web3 integration.

 ## Project Structure